William M. Boothby: Education and career

-Boothby was originally from Detroit, and graduated from the University of Michigan in 1940.
-He became a pilot for the United States Army Air Forces during World War II.
-After the war, he returned to graduate study in mathematics at the University of Michigan, completing his Ph.D. in 1949.
+Boothby was originally from Detroit.
+He received a six-year scholarship to attend the Cranbrook Academy in Bloomfield Hills, and completed a degree at the University of Michigan in 1940.
+His graduate studies in mathematics were interrupted by World War II; he became a pilot for the United States Army Air Forces between 1942 and 1945.

+He would complete a PhD at University of Michigan in 1949.
 His dissertation, A Topological Study of the Level Curves of Harmonic Functions, was supervised by Wilfred Kaplan.